Nepomuceno/blog/source/_posts/using-table-storage-in-typescript.md

   }
 ```

-Again we are using the same strategy of covering a method in something that can be used as a Promise to a more modern javascript way of programing but not that much changes from the method itself.
+Again we are using the same strategy of covering a method in something that can be used as a Promise to a more modern javascript way of programming but not that many changes from the method itself.

 Lets change the `index.ts` to use this query.
 Just include after inserting the entity the following code: